volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 #### Function Composition

-[Function Composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) is a mechanism to combine simple functions to build more complicated ones.
+[Function Composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) is a mechanism for combining simple functions to create more complicated ones.

-In the chain of functions, the result of executing the current one is an argument to the next one:
+In the chain of functions, the result of executing the current function is an argument to the next one:

 ```javascript
 import flowRight from "lodash/flowRight";